Park Concept Updates:

 Park designers have created two concepts for the North Waterfront Park, tentatively expected to open in fall 2019.

 Click on images below to enlarge.

-The input received will be used to refine a design concept incorporating citizen input from the Nov.
-27 meeting and online survey that will be shown at a public meeting in February/March 2018.
+The input received from the November 27 meeting and December online survey will be used to refine a design concept that will be shown at a public meeting in spring 2018.
 A third and final public meeting will be held in May/June 2018 with a finalized design concept.
 Once that is approved, the design will be completed in late 2018 and construction will start shortly thereafter.
-The park is tentatively expected to open in fall 2019.

 In 2013, the city purchased a 6.6-acre tract for the park along the northern waterfront near the Isabel Holmes Bridge.
 An extensive public input campaign was conducted in 2014 to get feedback about what citizens wanted in the park, which was used to develop the park master plan approved by City Council earlier this year.
 The citizens of Wilmington approved $20 million for development of the park as part of the 2016 Parks Bond.
 The input received from citizens and the subsequent master plan was used to create the conceptual designs now being considered.

 - Take a survey to give input about the two design options

 - View a fact sheet about the park and design options

 - View a presentation with concept design illustrations for the park